 - Applications that are denied are not funded.
 The applicant will receive an email summarizing the TDF Committee’s reasons for the denial.
 We encourage unsuccessful applicants to talk with the Committee Chair and/or their Associate Dean to learn more about the reasons for denial and then, when appropriate, to revise and resubmit for the following funding cycle.

-Note: All reimbursement requests must be within the same fiscal year as the expense was incurred; the fiscal year ends on May 31st.
-Requests for reimbursement for expenses in a previous fiscal year will be denied by Accounting and Business Services.
+Note: All reimbursement requests must be within the same fiscal year as the travel takes place (or the same fiscal year in which another sort of cost was incurred) ; the fiscal year ends on May 31st.
+Requests for reimbursement related to travel (or other expenses) from a previous fiscal year will be denied by Accounting and Business Services.